-- 4.55 Only the applicant has the right of appeal to the Planning Appeals Commission (PAC) as there are currently no third party rights of appeal in Northern Ireland.
-Where an applicant is unhappy with our decision to refuse an application, or with a particular condition attached to a grant of planning permission, they may appeal to the PAC within four months from the date of notification of the Council's decision. - 4.56 An applicant may also appeal to the PAC where the Council has not determined an application within the relevant period prescribed by the Planning (General Development Procedure) Order (Northern Ireland) 20159.
-Where such an appeal is lodged (commonly referred to as a non-determination appeal), the application is deemed to have been refused.
+- 4.54 Only the applicant has the right of appeal to the Planning Appeals Commission (PAC) as there are currently no third party rights of appeal in Northern Ireland.
+Where an applicant is unhappy with our decision to refuse an application, or with a particular condition attached to a grant of planning permission, they may appeal to the PAC within four months from the date of notification of the Council's decision. - 4.55 An applicant may also appeal to the PAC where the Council has not determined an application within the relevant period prescribed by the Planning (General Development Procedure) Order (Northern Ireland) 20157.
+Where such an appeal is lodged (commonly referred to as a nondetermination appeal), the application is deemed to have been refused. - 4.56 Copies of all representations received by the Council on an application that is appealed will be forwarded to the PAC, while in the case of informal hearings and public inquiries, the interested parties will also have the opportunity to make their views orally to the PAC. - 4.57 Further guidance on planning appeals and the rights of applicants and objectors can be found on the Planning Appeals Commission website (www.pacni.gov.uk).

-9 The relevant period prescribed is 16 weeks for an application for major development from the date received by the Council; 8 weeks for an application for local development; or in both cases any such extended period as may be agreed between the applicant and the Council in writing.
+7 The relevant period prescribed is 16 weeks for an application for major development from the date received by the Council; 8 weeks for an application for local development; or in both cases any such extended period as may be agreed between the applicant and the Council in writing.